avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

 # PDF Data Extraction for Legal Documents

-This project is a generic legal PDF extraction system built for the HyperVerge AI Lead take-home assignment.
+This is a Legal PDF QnA Agent built for the HyperVerge AI Lead take-home assignment.

 The system extracts **one field per call** from a legal PDF using: